The 1st of Muharram 1438 has been announced as corresponding to Sunday 2nd October 2016.

 This means the 10th of Muharram, the Day of ‘Āshūrā will be on Tuesday 11th October 2016.
 The Sunnah is to fast the 10th of Muharram along with a day before or a day after; hoping by it that Allāh forgives a year of sins.

-Many people will not be aware that we are entering the new Hijri year 1437.
+Many people will not be aware that we have entered the new Hijri year 1438.
 Were this the first day of the Gregorian calendar every one of us would know about it and some may even celebrate it.
 This reflects the fact that we have become detached from our faith-based heritage.
 Many Muslims are oblivious to the Hijri calendar, such that most are unaware of what lunar year or month we are currently in.
 Most of our children are unaware of the names of the Arabic months let alone able to name them in the correct order.

 A Muslim is obliged to calculate his or her wealth and the zakāt payable at the same time every Islamic year (that is when the person’s hawl comes to an end), and thus, it is highly significant for an individual to know what consists of a complete Hijri year.
 The new moon being sighted for the ninth month of the Hijri calendar is an indication for Muslims to begin fasting.
 Consequently, it is regarded important for a Muslim to be aware of the Hijri calendar and the debate on the subject of the new moon.
 Similarly, Ḥajj occurs during the twelfth Hijri month: Dhu’l-Hijjah.
 Allāh says in the Qur’ān,

 They ask you about the new moons.
 Say: These are signs to mark fixed periods of time for mankind and for the pilgrimage.

 The Ḥajj [pilgrimage] is [in] the well-known months.

 In addition to these pillars, there are a number of other Islamic activities and practices that should be implemented in accordance with the Islamic Calendar.
 Allāh says,